Links for Kids *

-A MOMENT FOR A WORLD OF DIFFERENCE
+A MOMENT FOR A WORLD OF DIFFERENCE - What the World Needs Now

-Excuse me, do you have a moment please?"I ask, just a moment to make a world of difference.
+Excuse me, do you have a moment please?"
+I asked, just a moment to make a world of difference.

-This is the case of my extensive experience canvassing the communities to support environmental and political matters, the many people who pass by saying "sorry, no time," "not interested," or "no thanks" to making a supportive effort that collectively will make a world of difference; and yet they are all content or busy in their own private life and work that exists within the freedoms of the community, state, country, world that we are striving to protect, sustain, and improve upon.
-Of course, I realize the many who do take time to be aware and participate, and you who are reading this, are amongst those who are actively supportive and involved in important matters and most appreciated in your moment of interest, active support, and concern.
-We are all in this world together dealing with the effects of George W. Bush as U.S. President, the war on terrorism making the most giant debt in U.S. history, natural disasters taking out lives and homes everywhere, the polar ice caps melting from global warming, forrests being destroyed, the aids epidemic rampant, the hard working people without homes and/or affordable healthcare, and worse the many people who don't even know or support basic human rights and freedoms, not even free speech, and it's just getting worse with a large part of the population being developed and conditioned to be illiterate and just watch entertainment on tv/film, and there's so much more.
+We are all in this world together dealing with the effects of past presidents, the war on terrorism making the most giant debt in U.S. history, natural disasters taking out lives and homes everywhere, the polar ice caps melting from global warming, forests being destroyed, the aids epidemic rampant, a tanking economy with hard working people without homes and/or healthcare, and worse the many people who don't even know or support basic human rights and freedoms, not even free speech, and it's just getting worse with a large part of the population being developed and conditioned to be illiterate and just watch entertainment on tv/film, and there's so much more.

-And while we are all busy and working towards something of importance in life or not, we each have the ability to make a world of difference and show we care with just a moment, that's all it takes... a moment of attention, a moment of consideration, a moment to listen, a moment to sign a petition, a moment to respond and acknowledge, a moment to share, a moment of love and care, a moment that contains all of the above, just a moment, please... that's all it takes.
-So I asked, "Excuse me do you have a moment?"
-Aware he could be like the many others and walk away, but this one didn't, rather he stood with me with a welcoming curiousity and sincere attention, and in just a moment he made a world of infinite difference.
+BENEVOLENCE WITH LOVE for humanity, it's what the world needs now; and it will lead us all to better human relations and conflict management, and responsible stewardship for all natural creation, people, animals, and the environment.
+And while we are all busy and working towards something of importance in life or not, we each have the ability to make a world of difference and show we care with just a moment, that's all it takes... a moment of attention, a moment of consideration, a moment to listen, a moment to sign a petition, a moment to register and to VOTE, a moment to respond and acknowledge, a moment to share, a moment of love and care, a moment that contains all of the above, just a moment, please... that's all it takes.

 Written by Melanie Silos (Songwriter/Editor, Rock for Learning)

-Please offer a moment to share this feature, sign up for RockforLearning Contact: RockforLearning@Yahoo.com, and please support any of the causes of your hearts desire at RockforLearning.com/active Thank you for your time, effort, and support.
+Please offer a moment to share this feature, sign up for Rock for Learning on Facebook, and please support any of the causes of your hearts desire at RockforLearning.com/active Thank you for your time, effort, and support.

 Thank you to all the Rock for Learning supporters and members for honoring me with a moment of their time and showing support for Rock for Learning.